Detection and Tracking of MAVs Using a Rosette Scanning Pattern LiDAR: THE PROPOSED ALGORITHM

 \subsection{Processing New Measurements}

-As the first step of processing, distance filters are performed on the incoming data points to remove the ground plane, near points, and far away points than the background model is subtracted.
+The point measurements are received in the Cartesian frame of the LiDAR and transformed into the World frame based on the turret's pan and tilt angles.
+The incoming point cloud is filtered during the background building: the ground plane, near points, and far away points are removed based on the same bounding box used at background model building.
+And finally, the background model is subtracted.
 There are two additional filters to remove the reflected points that are not close enough to each other and cannot belong to the target object.
 The filters are the \textit{RadiusOutlierRemoval} and \textit{StatisticalOutlierRemoval} algorithms from the Point Cloud Library (PCL) \cite{Rusu_ICRA2011_PCL}.